Tagajo, the mysterious northern capital that also appears in the poetry pillows of the Heian period [Miyagi Prefecture]

 Google Map

-“Tagajo Abandoned Temple Ruins” which is thought to have been a temple attached to Tagajo ©Tagajo City Tourism Association
+The ruins of Tagajo Temple, thought to have been an affiliated temple of Tagajo Castle ©Tagajo City Tourism Association

-``Taga Castle Ruins'' is located about 800 meters southeast of the Taga Castle Ruins, and was built at the same time as ``Taga Castle.''
-Recent excavations have revealed that this temple has the same structure as Kanzeon-ji Temple, which is attached to Dazaifu (Dazaifu City, Fukuoka Prefecture), and it is possible that this temple was an attached facility to Taga Castle.
-It is considered to be of high quality.
-Currently, the "Tagajo Abandoned Temple Ruins" is maintained as a park.
-A special national historic site.
+The Tagajo Ruins are located about 800m southeast of the Tagajo Ruins and were built at the same time as Tagajo Castle.
+Recent excavations have revealed that the layout of this temple's buildings is the same as that of Kanzeonji Temple, which is attached to Dazaifu (Dazaifu City, Fukuoka Prefecture), and it is thought that it was likely an annex to Tagajo Castle.
+Currently, the Tagajo Ruins have been developed as a park.
+A special national historic site

-• Name: Tagajo Abandoned Temple Ruins
+Tagajo Temple Ruins <Information>

-• Address: 3-13-3 Takasaki, Tagajo City, Miyagi Prefecture 985-0862
+• Address: 3-13-3 Takasaki, Tagajo City, Miyagi Prefecture, 985-0862

 • Phone number: 022-364-5901 (Tagajo City Tourism Association)